 - Current liabilities expected cash outflows (debts) in <12 months.
 More detail further down page.

 - Net current assets how easily the business can pay immediate debts.
 A high figure means a safe business.
 A negative figure means short term debts payable are larger than the value of assets readily available to turn into cash.

-- Long term liabilities expected cash outflows after >12 months, often include bank loans and hire purchase agreements.
+- Long term liabilities expected cash outflows after >12 months, typically bank loans/hire purchase agreements.

 - Capital and reserves how the business is funded.
-Typically an initial cash injection (share capital) plus retained profits to date.
-More complex companies may have several types of share capital, share premium (shares sold for more than face value), revaluation reserves (property still owned valued at above historic purchase price) or capital redemption reserve (rare, follows a company share buy back).
+Normally initial cash injection (share capital) plus retained profits to date.
+More complex companies may have several types of share capital, share premium (shares sold for more than face value), revaluation reserves (property valued above purchase price) or capital redemption reserve (rare).

 The main classes of current assets are:

 - Stock – can be split down further into raw materials, work in progress and finished goods.
 Keeping the right level of stock can be tricky.
 Too much and cash is tied up for ages, plus you risk stock becoming obsolete.
 Too little and you risk losing sales due to long lead times to get goods to the customer.

 - Trade Debtors – customers you have sold to on credit who have not yet paid.
 Keep tabs on these to ensure customers pay when they should.
 Chase up any slow payers quickly but politely.